Our Leadership

 Chief Executive Officer, Sumner Regional Medical Center

-Rod Harkleroad, RN is the chief executive officer (CEO) of Sumner Regional Medical Center (SRMC).
+Rod Harkleroad, RN is the Chief Executive Officer (CEO) of Sumner Regional Medical Center (SRMC).
 Harkleroad serves as market president of HighPoint Health System (HighPoint), which includes SRMC as well as Riverview Regional Medical Center (RRMC) in Carthage, Tennessee and Trousdale Medical Center (TMC) in Hartsville, Tennessee.

 A seasoned healthcare administrator with significant operational and clinical experience, Harkleroad has served in diverse leadership positions in North Carolina and Tennessee.
 Prior to his role at SRMC, Harkleroad served as CEO of Frye Regional Medical Center (FRMC), a Duke LifePoint facility located in Hickory, North Carolina.
 He also previously served in the HighPoint market as CEO of RRMC and TMC and as associate chief nursing officer at SRMC.